Roman-Supernova-PIT/snappl/docs/usage.rst

 Making Provenances
 ==================

 Before you save anything to the database, you need to make a :ref:`provenance` for it.
 For example, consider the difference imaging lightcurve package ``phrosty``.
-It will need to have an object (let's assume it's in the variable ``obj``), and it will need to have a list of images (let's assume they're in the variable ``images``; we'll leave aside details of template vs. science images for now).
+It will need to have a diaobject (let's assume it's in the variable ``obj``), and it will need to have a list of images (let's assume they're in the variable ``images``; we'll leave aside details of template vs. science images for now).
 Let's assume ``phrosty`` is using the :ref:`config` system in ``snappl``, and has put all of its configuration under ``photometry.phrosty``.
 (There are details here you must be careful about; things like paths on your current system should *not* go under ``photometry.phrosty``, but should go somewhere underneath ``system.``.
 The current object and list of images you're working on should not be in the configuration, but should just be passed via command-line parameters.
 The idea is that the configuration has all of, but only, the things that are the same for a large number of runs on a large number of input files which guarantee (as much as possible) the same output files.)

 phrosty could then determine its own provenance with::

   from snappl.config import Config from snappl.provenance import Provenance

-  objprov = Provenance.get_by_id( obj.provenance_id )
+  objprov = Provenance.get_by_id( obj.provenance_id, dbclient=dbclient )
-  improv = Provenance.get_by_id( images[0].provenance_id )
+  improv = Provenance.get_by_id( images[0].provenance_id, dbclient=dbclient )
   phrostyprov = Provenance( process='phrosty', major=MAJOR, minor=MINOR,
                             upstreams=[ objprov, improv ],
                             params=Config.get(), omitkeys=None, keepkeys=[ 'photometry.phrosty' ] )